 Joan devices do not have power buttons, so they remain active even when the last person leaves your office for the day.

-A great way to improve the battery performance is to utilize the "Operating hours" feature available in your Joan Portal.
+A great way to improve the battery performance is to utilize the "Office hours" feature available in your Joan Portal.
 With it, you can set the time periods in which you want your Joan devices to be active, and periods when Joan can go to sleep, greatly impacting the device's energy conservation.

 To learn more more about this feature, click here.